|Subject:||Sponsor/Monitor/Contract Research Organization|

 VIA FEDERAL EXPRESS

-This Warning Letter is to inform you of objectionable conditions observed during the Food and Drug Administration (FDA) inspection conducted at SyntheMed Inc. from October 9 to October 26, 2007, by an investigator from the FDA New Jersey District Office.
-The purpose of this inspection was to determine whether your activities as the sponsor of the clinical study. [redacted] complied with applicable federal regulations. [redacted] is a device as that term is defined in section 201(h) of the Federal Food, Drug, and Cosmetic Act (the Act), 21 U.S.C.
-321(h), This letter also requests prompt corrective action to address the violations cited and discusses Dr. Eli Pine's written response dated October 31, 2007, to the noted violations.
+This Warning Letter is to inform you of objectionable conditions observed during the Food and Drug Administration (FDA) inspection conducted at KSM, Inc. from October 31 through November 16, 2006, by investigators from the FDA Dallas District Office.
+The purpose of this inspection was to determine whether our activities as the sponsor of clinical studies involving the [redacted ] complied with applicable federal regulations [redacted] a device as that term is defined in section 201(h)of the Federal Food, Drug, and Cosmetic Act (the Act), 21 U.S.C.
+3121(h).
+This letter also requests prompt corrective action to address the violations cited and discusses your written response dated December 1, 2006, to the noted violations.

 The inspection was conducted under a program designed to ensure that data and information contained in requests for Investigational Device Exemptions (IDE), Premarket Approval (PMA) applications, and Premarket Notification submissions (510(k)) are scientifically valid and accurate.
 Another objective of the program is to ensure that human subjects are protected from undue hazard or risk during the course of scientific investigations.